Cabot Micro-Cap Insider

-But don’t forget, the 25.86% annual return for micro caps is an average.
-For every micro-cap stock that is less profitable, is losing money, or going out of business (although, it’s worth noting that bankruptcy rates for micro-cap companies are about the same as all other categories), there are micro-cap companies whose fortunes are rising much, much faster.
+And for every micro-cap stock that is less profitable, is losing money, or going out of business (although, it’s worth noting that bankruptcy rates for micro-cap companies are about the same as all other categories), there are micro-cap companies whose fortunes are rising much, much faster.

-These are the companies that attracted the Warren Buffets and Peter Lynches of this world to invest in micro-cap stocks.
+These are the companies that attracted the Warren Buffetts and Peter Lynches of this world to invest in micro-cap stocks.